Barely out of the campaign chute, Republican presidential aspirant Tim Pawlenty is already suffering from a credibility gap.

 The mild-mannered two-term Minnesota governor projects an air of competence, but he has struggled to excite crowds during his campaigning.
 “Among the different campaigns, we’re seeing a growing sense that the best shot to unseat Obama is to focus on the economy,” said Dean Spiliotes, a New Hampshire-based political analyst.
 “If we go on the assumption that Obama will be beaten on the economy, Pawlenty’s campaign is doubling down that dramatic proposals will get him traction with voters.”

 Although the spotlight was primarily on former Massachusetts governor Mitt Romney at last night’s debate, Pawlenty appears to be trying to position himself as an alternative to the frontrunner by highlighting his blue-collar roots.
-Pawlenty was one of seven Republican contenders vying for the presidential nomination who took the stage at Saint Anselm College in Manchester.
+Pawlenty was one of seven Republican contenders vying for the presidential nomination who took the stage at St. Anselm’s College in Manchester.
 But he ran into several speed bumps throughout the two-hour debate, raising new doubts about his ability to challenge Romney head on.

 Most notably, Pawlenty puzzled pundits by passing up an opportunity to repeat an attack on Romney that he made on a talk show over the weekend by dubbing the Affordable Care Act “Obamneycare,” a term aimed at linking the health care reform policies of both Romney and President Obama.